ideag/content-cards/readme.txt

 == Description ==

-This plugin allows you to display links to other websites as rich snippets, utilising the OpenGraph data that they provide.
+This plugin allows you to display links to other websites as rich snippets, utilizing the OpenGraph data that they provide.

 You can insert a snippet via shortcode `[contentcards url="http://yoursite.com/article-1"]` or whitelist it as an oEmbed provider via plugnin's Settings page.